brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 25 bht.md

 2. "Having concluded from the truth of the gospel, that righteousness and holiness ought to be true, he now argues from the general statement to a particular instance, that every man should speak truth with his neighbor."
 3. "He demands that every kind of communication between them shall be sincere; and enforces it by this consideration, for we are members one of another."

+### Philip Schaff:
+1. "The mention of ‘truth’ (Ephesians 4:24) seems to have suggested this precept.
+But lying is a fundamental vice.
+It comes from the devil (comp.
+John 8:44).
+The motive with which the verse closes shows that it is inconsistent with love, and a lie spoken out of love is still a lie."
+2. "Falsehood includes deceptive acts and looks, and this single precept, if obeyed, would revolutionize many a community, and destroy some kinds of business."
+3. "For we are members one of another.
+Comp.
+Romans 12:5-8; 1 Corinthians 12:15-27.
+More than members of human society, and hence mutually dependent; in close fellowship as holding the same views and laboring for the same end; as members of the body of Christ we become members of one another; as He is true, we should be truthful."

 ### Archibald T. Robertson:
 1. "Because of putting off the old man, and putting on the new man."
 2. "Lying in direct contrast with truth."